moh-a-abde/trivia.ai/README.md

 ## 🚀 Project Overview

-Trivia.AI is an advanced, interactive sports trivia application designed to provide users with an engaging and personalized quiz experience focused on **basketball** 🏀 and **soccer** ⚽.
+trivia.ai is an advanced, interactive sports trivia application designed to provide users with an engaging and personalized quiz experience focused on **basketball** 🏀 and **soccer** ⚽.
 The platform combines rich trivia content with modern web technologies to create an **immersive learning environment** for sports enthusiasts. 🎯🔥

 ## 🎯 Core Purpose